TalashNetCom/MiniKuma/README.md

  - [ ] Widget for windows
  - [ ] 4K monitor better responsiveness
  - [ ] Large server name supports
+ - [ ] Order "the down servers" to top of page

 ## Installation